How a Contact Center Can Help with Natural Disaster Preparedness

 When you outsource the customer service and notification aspects of disaster recovery solution to a contact center, you're completely covered.

 Articles published June 4, 2018 by Bobbie Jo Barry

-When disaster strikes, it can sometimes happen quickly, perhaps so quickly that the loved ones of those living in the community don’t even know where they’ve been taken because a notification system wasn’t established.
+When disaster strikes, it can sometimes happen quickly, perhaps so quickly that the loved ones of those living in a senior community don’t even know where they’ve been taken because a notification system wasn’t established.
 However, when you outsource the notification aspect of a disaster recovery to a contact center, you’re completely covered.

 Contact us today and let’s discuss our risk management solutions.